This course is also part of the program:

-Understand the basics of recording video and how the different types of motion, both of the camera and subject, create meaning, mood and purpose as it contributes to the story that a director wants the viewer to experience and understand.
+In this session, we'll learn the basics of recording video and how the different types of motion, both of the camera and subject, create meaning, mood and purpose.
+We'll also see how those factors contribute to how a director wants viewers to experience and understand a story.

-To deepen one’s knowledge about how to create the motion needed for a particular scene through an exposure to the different equipment and technologies that exist and the critical success factors needed to execute a director’s vision.
+This session will deepen one’s knowledge about how to create the motion needed for a particular scene.
+We'll be exposed to the existing equipment and technologies and the critical success factors needed to execute a director’s vision.